-The School of the Environment offers a variety of environmental programs, some in collaboration with participating departments, that emphasize the interdisciplinary nature of achieving understanding of environmental issues and problems from scientific, political, social, and ethical perspectives.
-Our programs prepare students for a wide range of graduate school and career opportunities, and facilitate students making a difference in their work and in their lives.
+The School of the Environment offers a variety of environmental programs, some in collaboration with related departments.
+These programs emphasize the interdisciplinary skills necessary to understand and solve environmental issues and problems, and incorporate knowledge from scientific, political, social, and ethical perspectives.
+Our programs prepare students for a wide range of graduate school and career opportunities, and enable students to make a positive difference in their work and in their lives.

 - Environmental Studies BA (major and minor options)

 - Environmental Science BSc (major and minor options)

 - Environmental Chemistry BSc (specialist and minor options)

 - Environmental Ethics BA (major and minor options)